awsdocs/aws-direct-connect-user-guide/doc_source/create-vif.md

-# Creating a Virtual Interface<a name="create-vif"></a>
+# Creating a virtual interface<a name="create-vif"></a>

 You can create a transit virtual interface to connect to a transit gateway, a public virtual interface to connect to public resources \(non\-VPC services\), or a private virtual interface to connect to a VPC\.

 To create a virtual interface for accounts within your AWS Organizations, or AWS Organizations that are different from yours, create a hosted virtual interface\.
-For more information, see [Creating a Hosted Virtual Interface](createhostedvirtualinterface.md)\.
+For more information, see [Creating a hosted virtual interface](createhostedvirtualinterface.md)\.

 **Prerequisites**
-Before you begin, ensure that you have read the information in [Prerequisites for Virtual Interfaces](WorkingWithVirtualInterfaces.md#vif-prerequisites)\.
+Before you begin, ensure that you have read the information in [Prerequisites for virtual interfaces](WorkingWithVirtualInterfaces.md#vif-prerequisites)\.

-## Creating a Public Virtual Interface<a name="create-public-vif"></a>
+## Creating a public virtual interface<a name="create-public-vif"></a>

 When you create a public virtual interface, it can take up to 72 hours for AWS to review and approve your request\.